 Topics include: The Art of Networking; Developing Your Portfolio; Job Search Strategies for International Students; Effective Interviewing and Salary Negotiation Skills.

 Career Management System

 CREATE is the career management system used by the GSD to deliver news on internships, jobs, career workshops, events, fellowships, and alumni contacts.
 Every student has an account waiting for him/her— refer to the “Launch Your Career in 30 Minutes” video on Canvas to learn more.
-You can also schedule an appointment or visit Career Services in 422 for an introduction.
+You can also schedule an appointment with a Career Counselor in CREATE.

 Employer Services: Career Fairs & Job Listings